There are moments when a simple plate becomes more than just food.

 And when you said “yes”, I was so happy.

-You were my first.”
+You were my first.

-“Action generates inspiration and Celeste was my inspiration”
+“Action generates inspiration and Celeste was my inspiration.”

 But the FIRST thing I asked her was:

 “What’s your dream?
 What do you truly desire in this moment, because I believe sharing is part of who we are and can be a light for everyone”.
+This was her answer: “I guess the only thing I can really think of right now is just that I’m trying to find where I really belong in life, literally and figuratively.“

 Her words stayed with me.